In Brief

 Think about what that actually involves.
 You are not there when it happens.
 Consciousness does not report for duty because yesterday's you scheduled it.
 You are asleep.
 You are, in the literal phenomenological sense, absent.
 And then — without warning, without your cooperation, without any act of your will — you are present again.
 The room reassembles around you.
 Your name comes back.
 The knowledge of who you are and what today requires boots up from nowhere.

-The philosopher Thomas Nagel pressed this point against every reductive theory of mind: you cannot bootstrap the experience of being alive from inside.
+It is the kind of point the philosopher Thomas Nagel pressed against reductive theories of mind — that subjective experience can never be rebuilt from a third-person account: you cannot bootstrap the experience of being alive from inside.
 Something that was not there a moment ago is suddenly there, and the thing itself is what is needed to notice the thing itself.
 Waking is always given, never achieved.
 The one experience every human being has in common is the experience of being unable to author the very thing they need in order to experience anything.

 Now map that onto the soul.
 You did not wake yourself up spiritually any more than you wake yourself up physically.
 You are not the alarm clock of your own conversion.
 The moment you noticed you were alive to God — that noticing was already the evidence the life had arrived.
 You were not the cause.
 You were the room.